deletedcu/angular-demo/lectures/day-2/nesting.md

 ng generate component career
 ```

-## Move the appropriate HTML to each sub section component
+## Move the Appropriate HTML to Each Sub-Section Component

 Cut the HTML from `src/app/about/about.component.html` and paste into `src/app/early-life/early-life.component.html`: